-Two commands, WAASCORRECTION and IONOMODEL (see their descriptions on Page 135 and Page 103 respectively), enable the use of the WAAS corrections in the position filter.
-By default they are disabled.
-In order to use these commands, first issue the following command to put the GPSCard in WAAS mode:
+Two commands, WAASCORRECTION and IONOMODEL (see their descriptions on Page 137 and Page 105 respectively), enable the use of the WAAS corrections in the position filter.
+In order to use these commands, first ensure that your GPSCard is capable of receiving WAAS corrections.